RenderKit/embree/doc/src/api.md

 The Embree DPC++ API is designed for photorealistic rendering use cases, where scene setup is performed on the host, and rendering on the device.
 The Embree DPC++ API is very similar to the standard Embree C99 API.
+To enable SYCL support you have to include the `sycl.hpp` file before the Embree API headers:

+    #include <CL/sycl.hpp>
+    #include <embree4/rtcore.h>

-To use DPC++ the user just initializes a DPC++ Embree device using the `rtcNewSYCLDevice` API function by providing a SYCL context and queue.
+Next you need to initializes a DPC++ Embree device using the `rtcNewSYCLDevice` API function by providing a SYCL context and queue.
 Files containing SYCL code, have to get compiled with the [Intel(R) oneAPI DPC++ compiler](https://www.intel.com/content/www/us/en/developer/articles/tool/oneapi-standalone-components.html#dpcpp-cpp) or open source [oneAPI DPC++ compiler](https://github.com/intel/llvm/).
 The DPC++ compiler performs